opencv/opencv/doc/tutorials/introduction/linux_install/linux_install.markdown

 @next_tutorial{tutorial_linux_gcc_cmake}

-The following steps have been tested for Ubuntu 10.04, 16.04 LST, 18.04 LST, CentOS 8, Redhat 8  and openSUSE Leap 15.2 but should work with other distros as well.
+The following steps have been tested for Ubuntu 10.04, 16.04 LST, 18.04 LST, CentOS 8, Red Hat Enterprise Linux 8 and openSUSE Leap 15.2 but should work with other distros as well.

 Required Packages
 -----------------